EAMalyshev/BVHS-Cura/Cura /README.md

 </p>

-Start by downloading the latest version of Ultimaker Cura <a href="https://ultimaker.com/software/ultimaker-cura/">Ultimaker Cura</a>
+Start by downloading the latest version of Ultimaker Cura <a href="https://ultimaker.com/software/ultimaker-cura/">Ultimaker Cura</a> to your computers desktop.